Akiya House Cost: Price, Fees, Taxes, and Recurring Costs

 Why inspections matter: A ¥140,000 ($956) inspection can save you millions by exposing hidden problems like termites, leaks, or structural damage.

 👉 Want to find a home without hassle?
-Start with the Property Feed.
+Learn How to Find Your Dream Property in Japan.

-❓ How Can Tools Like the Property Feed Help You Budget Smarter?
+❓ How Can Map Search and Property Intelligence Help You Budget More Realistically?

 👉 Let Shu tell you all about the true costs of renovation: